ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 })
 ```

-This version requires that the test can modify the - even a protected - state.
+This version requires that the test can modify the state, even if it is protected.

-We are currently evaluating options for test helpers that allow state modification for protected state by not introducing new mocking features which are already covered by the testing frameworks.
+We are currently evaluating options for test helpers that allow state modification for protected states without introducing new mocking features that are already covered by existing testing frameworks.

-There is also a community project by Gergely Szerovay that provides a full-blown mocking library for Signal Stores: https://www.angularaddicts.com/p/how-to-mock-ngrx-signal-stores
+Additionally, there is a community project by Gergely Szerovay that provides a comprehensive mocking library for Signal Stores.
+You can find more details here: https://www.angularaddicts.com/p/how-to-mock-ngrx-signal-stores